Madras Atomic Power Station: Reactors

 The facility houses two indigenously built Pressurised Heavy-Water Reactors (PHWRs), MAPS-1 and MAPS-2 designed to produce 235 MW of electricity each.
 MAPS-1 was completed in 1981, but start-up was delayed due to a shortage of heavy water.
 After procuring the necessary heavy water, MAPS-1 went critical in 1983 and began operating at full power on 27 January 1984.
 MAPS-2 obtained criticality in 1985 and began full power operations on 21 March 1986.

 With India not being a signatory to the Treaty on the Non-Proliferation of Nuclear Weapons the reactors have since 1985 been delivering their spent fuel to the nuclear reprocessing plant at Tarapur, providing the country with unsafeguarded plutonium.

 A beachhead at Kalpakkam also hosts India's first indigenous Pressurised (light) water reactor (PWR).
 The 80 MW reactor was developed by Bhabha Atomic Research Centre (BARC) as the land-based prototype of the nuclear power unit for India's nuclear submarines.
 This unit does not come under MAPS.

 Units

 Incidents

-The reactors' coolant pipes have been plagued by vibrations and cracking with substantial cracking in the reactor coolant system.
+The reactors' coolant pipes had been plagued by vibrations and cracking with substantial cracking in the reactor coolant system.
 This cracking has led to the discovery of Zircaloy pieces in a moderator pump, requiring the power generation to be lowered to 170 MW.

 On 26 March 1999 large amounts of heavy water spilled at MAPS-2, exposing seven technicians to heavy doses of radiation.